Anaesthetic Technician

 Anesthesia

-Technicians are a vital part of any medical facility’s anesthesia care team.
+Technicians are a vital part of any medical facility’s anaesthesia care team.

-They ensure that the anesthesia equipment is clean and functional and, most
+They ensure that the anaesthesia equipment is clean and functional and, most

 importantly, use their technical knowledge to protect the safety of the

 patient.
-Anesthesia Technicians can work in any setting where anesthesia is
+Anaesthesia Technicians can work in any setting where anaesthesia is

 administered to patients, including hospitals, dentistry practices and